syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ## Skip dragging item into another group

-To skip dragging from one group to another group, handle the `ItemDragging` event based on the conditions of `Action` and `Bounds` event arguments.
+To skip dragging from one group to another group, handle the `ItemDragging` event based on the conditions of the `Action` and `Bounds` event arguments.

 N> While auto-scrolling, dragging item cannot be skipped.

-Skip the dragging item by bounds of dragging item, and bounds of current and next group item.
+Skip the dragging item by the bounds of the dragging item, and the bounds of the current and next group item.

 {% tabs %}
 {% highlight c# hl_lines="4,25"%}